Abhilash-4143/Employee-Burnout-Risk-Prediction-System/README.md

 A: Workload, Health, and Productivity-Efficiency indices combine correlated raw signals into stronger, monitorable KPIs that reduce noise and improve interpretability.

 ---

-*Generated artifacts (`burnout_model.pkl`, PDFs, plot PNGs) are produced by running the pipeline; the repository ships the code that creates them.*